 - The number of dwellings approved for construction have eased from record-high levels to above the long-term average with approvals lifting over the past three months.

-- Population growth remains at high levels however, most of the growth is occurring in NSW and Vic while net interstate migration remains strong into Vic but is now stronger into Qld.
+- Population growth remains at high levels however, most of the net overseas migration is occurring in NSW and Vic while net interstate migration remains strong into Vic but is now stronger into Qld.

 - Upgraders and investors remain the key drivers of housing demand however, investor demand is slowing and first home buyer demand is lifting, particularly in NSW and Vic on the back of stamp duty concessions available.